-Myasthenia Gravis (MG) - a serious disease of the peripheral nervous system, which is based on an autoimmune process, which selectively affects neuromuscular synapses (connections).
-A defect in the transmission of impulses from nerve endings in the muscle fibers result in the development of skeletal muscle weakness.
+Myasthenia Gravis (MG) – a serious disease of the peripheral nervous system, which is based on an autoimmune process, which selectively affects neuromuscular synapses (connections).
+A defect in the transmission of impulses from nerve endings in the muscle fibers resulting in the development of skeletal muscle weakness.

 Scientists have not yet been able to determine the exact cause of the development of autoimmune diseases, in which the immune system of the human body begins to produce antibodies against its own healthy cells.
 Researchers believe the thymus could be one of the factors responsible for the condition by producing antibodies to block acetylcholine (a neurotransmitter).
 Furthermore, antibodies may block a receptor protein called tyrosine kinase.